Last updated on March 11, 2022

 The acrylic lens is in good condition.
 However, acrylic wasn’t invented until the 1920s and this antique watch is dated to 1912.
 As a result, this is obviously a replacement for the original mineral crystal.
 The enamel dial is signed ‘Coventry Astral’, a brand name first registered by H Williamson Ltd in 1910.
 The dial has a few very faint hairline cracks to the outer edge.
 Otherwise, it is in good condition for an antique pocket watch of this age.
 It also has a single-sunk seconds dial.
 This is generally a good indicator of a quality watch.

 I am pleased with this addition to my collection.
 It is very presentable and keeps accurate time over twelve hours, which is very acceptable for an antique pocket watch.
-I will look forward to wearing this timepiece in the not too distant future.
+I will look forward to wearing this antique Coventry Astral pocket watch in the not too distant future.
 In the meantime, I will continue in my search for more interesting antique watches.